 Addressing Health Hazards in Homes

+All residents deserve access to healthy, safe housing.
+But not everyone has such access.
 Too many children are poisoned by lead in their homes and suffer lifelong cognitive challenges.
 At the same time, asthma keeps many more out of school and parents from work.

 Summary of the Action Areas